marcndo/-Customer-Support-Intelligence-System/README.md

 Machine Learning Engineering Portfolio

-Marcel Ambo Ndowah — Junior to Mid-Level Machine Learning Engineer
+Marcel Ambo Ndowah — Machine Learning Engineer

 This repository presents a focused portfolio of applied machine learning work.
 It is designed for hiring managers and technical reviewers who want to understand how I approach problems, structure work, and make decisions as a machine learning engineer.

 Reviewers should assess this repository as they would a real project handoff: by scanning structure first, then diving into artefacts to evaluate clarity, correctness, and engineering judgment.

-About
+## About

 I am targeting a Machine Learning Engineer role at the junior to mid level, working on applied ML systems rather than isolated experiments.